-Regarding the Antitrust enforcement, Article 36.1 of the Spanish Competition Law 15/2007 (LDC) deals with timing of antitrust procedure.
-The maximum period for issuing and notifying the CNMC' resolution (final decision) shall be 18 months and its distribution between the phases of investigation and decision is set at the Spanish Regulation of the Competition Law (12 month for investigative phase -by the CNMC Directorate of Competition-and 6 months for adjudicative phase -by the CNMC Council).
+Regarding the Antitrust enforcement, Article 36.1 of the Spanish competition Act 15/2007 (LDC) deals with timing of antitrust procedure.
+The maximum period for issuing and notifying the CNMC' resolution (final decision) shall be 24 months.
+This time limit has been recently extended from the previous 18-month deadline.
+Its distribution between the phases of investigation and decision is set at the Spanish Regulation of the competition Act (setting a maximum period for the investigative phase Competition Directorate).
+The term for submitting allegations to the statement of objections and the draft decision has been extended from 15 days to 1 month.